 29.11.2024

-Are swap points charged on crude oil trades with Exness?
+Are there swap points on crude oil trades with Exness?

 Yes, swap points are charged on crude oil trades with Exness.
 Swap points for crude oil vary by instrument; UKOIL (Brent crude) incurs swap points.
 USOIL (WTI crude) is swap-free, so no swap points are charged even if you hold a position overnight.